The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Discussion

 Fifth, nuanced PV sizing will be essential to fully realize the potential of REC deployment not only to reduce stress on the grid but also wholesale market prices.
 Boccard and Goertz \citeyearpar{boccardPowerTradingEnergy2025} found that the different sizing of PV systems in RECs could induce opposite impacts on the distribution system.
-For example, RECs with homogeneous profiles of residential prosumers, which install PV systems that cover 25\% - 50\% of their load, reduce power exchanges with the grid, whereas those who install PV systems that cover 50\%--100\% of their load increase power exchanges with the grid due to the mismatch between energy injecting and self-consuming.
+For example, RECs with homogeneous profiles of residential prosumers, which install PV systems that cover 25\%--50\% of their load, reduce power exchanges with the grid, whereas those who install PV systems that cover 50\%--100\% of their load increase power exchanges with the grid due to the mismatch between energy injecting and self-consuming.
 The latter situation could create reverse flows and thus force additional costs for the DSOs that eventually will be shifted onto the non-members of RECs.
-In turn, RECs with higher number of residential prosumers with heterogeneous profiles and RECs with public prosumers, which install PV systems that cover 25\% of their load, increase power exchanges with the grid, while those who install PV systems that cover 50\% - 100\% of their load reduce power exchanges with the grid.
+In contrast, RECs with greater number of residential heterogeneous prosumers and RECs with public prosumers, which install PV systems that cover 25\% of their load, increase power exchanges with the grid, while those who install PV systems that cover 50\%--100\% of their load reduce power exchanges with the grid.
 This drastically opposite impacts on power exchanges hint at importance of modeling not only diverse PV system sizes but also diverse categories of prosumers, as we do.
-In our simulations, we used real-world averaged PV sizes of REC prosumers and producers in Italy (Figure \ref{fig:avg_capacity_one}) differentiated by categories and electricity zones.
-Similarly to Boccard and Goertz \citeyearpar{boccardPowerTradingEnergy2025}, our future research could adopt sensitivity tests based on differentiating PV sizes, which could suggest insights related to the REC PV sizing and changes to the wholesale equilibrium.
-This could enrich the discussions about policies for the REC deployment in a system-efficient welfare-enhancing manner. \\
+In our simulations, we used real-world averaged PV sizes of REC prosumers and producers in Italy (Figure \ref{fig:avg_capacity_one}) differentiated by categories and electricity zones. \\

-Finally, our work contributes to the broader policy debate on energy independence and consumer resilience in a time of extreme market volatility.
-The 2022 energy crisis and ongoing geopolitical tensions have reaffirmed the importance of local, decentralized energy systems.
-By simulating multiple realistic REC uptake scenarios, we are able to outline the range of possible benefits, while also acknowledging their limits.
-Even in our most optimistic scenario (\textit{sc$\_$mix2.2027}), the net reduction in wholesale market quantities remains moderate, suggesting that RECs are a necessary but not sufficient condition for deep decarbonization, thus requiring other structural measures and investments.